-Stop #4 Highland Hammock State Park
+Stop #4 Highlands Hammock State Park

-One of Florida’s original four state parks, Highland Hammock State Park is four miles off the road and worth exploring.
+One of Florida’s original four state parks, Highlands Hammock State Park is four miles off the road and worth exploring.
 It preserves many old-growth live oak trees, which over the years acquire huge warty, personality-filled trunks and twisty branches.